CamelClarkson/ACSC/README.md

 ```
 - Modify fibonacci program to print out n elements of the sequence

-### Introduction to Prime Numbers
-- What is a prime number?
-- There are no efficient algorithms for finding primes
-- Why might this be useful for security?
-- Write a program to print out the first 100 primes using python

 <!-- ## Day 2: Encryption I (Introduction)
 - Goal is to take plaintext, i.e. content, and obsfucate in a way (encryption) that only some one with the key can recover the plaintext (decryption)